al-chris/pid-game/README.md

 ![logo](logo.svg)

-## The whole idea is to make a game that uses pid in its mechanics
+## The whole idea is to make an interesting enough game that uses pid in its mechanics

 - Car cruise control
 - Drone control